When I worked in the corporate world, I was surrounded by free food.

 It’s mindset shifts like these that help us release habits and patterns that are no longer serving us.

-Rather than telling myself the free food was off-limits and consequently feeling deprived, by slowing down and cultivating a greater sense of self-awareness through self-examination and self-inquiry (e.g., Do I really need this?
+Rather than telling myself the free food was off-limits and consequently feeling deprived, by slowing down and cultivating a greater sense of self-awareness through self-examination and self-inquiry (e.g., Am I physically hungry?
 Do I truly want this?
-How will this make me feel?), I was able to transform my behavior and my body in a lasting, liberating way.
+How will this make me feel?), I was able to transform my behavior in a lasting, liberating way.